All Episodes

 But before I give you the anecdotal information, I want to backtrack a little bit here.

-There's nothing, I mean, Schiff has been now what speaking for how long?
+There's nothing, I mean, Schiff has been now, what, speaking for how long?

-And and he's condescending, he's arrogant and he's rude, and he's just not particularly likable.
+And he's just not particularly likable.

 And he's also a guy that is compromised in this very case, which is somewhat laughable.